thephoeron/LLTHW/book/style-guide.md

 As an example, you can and should write software that takes advantage of 64-bit architectures; but even today, you cannot always count on it being there for your users.
 Your software should scale gracefully to 32-bit architectures.
 And when certain features require it, document them as such and provide an alternative.

 The same is true for web applications.
 You can't predict which browser your users will prefer; and users resent getting a page that tells them to upgrade or change their browser.
-You have no choice but to support every browser and platform&mdash;so, think about Lisp software the same way, and you will be doing yourself and your users a favour from the beginning.
+You have no choice but to support every browser and platform&mdash;so, think about Lisp software the same way, and you will be doing yourself and your users a favor from the beginning.

 Be certain to test your code on every platform you have access to, and in multiple implementations of Lisp for each platform.
 It may seem like a lot of extra work for nothing at first, but it will save you a lot of time down the road.

 ## Libraries

-As well as learning the Common Lisp language, it is important to familiarize yourself and keep up to date with the wide variety of Lisp libraries available online, particularly those in the Quicklisp package repository.
+As well as learning the Common Lisp language, it is important to familiarize yourself and keep up to date with the wide variety of Lisp libraries available on-line, particularly those in the Quicklisp package repository.
 There are two important reasons for this:

 * Instead of reinventing the wheel, you can use a feature-complete, dedicated library to implement your functionality.
 * When you know what libraries are freely available, you can dedicate more of your time to writing and testing new code.